Funeral Director/Co-Owner of Memorial Funeral Homes

-Eddie has been a license funeral director with the Memorial Funeral Homes since 1988.
+Eddie has been a license funeral director with the Memorial Funeral Homes sin 1988.
 He grew up in the Slatersville area of North Smithfield.
+He was raised in a restaurant family, and attended Johnson & Wales College of Culinary Arts before beginning his career in funeral services at Curtis J. Holt Sons Funeral Home in Woonsocket in 1984.

 Sean is a homegrown Newporter which gives him a deep understanding of the people on the island.
 Sean served our U.S. military in the Air Force.